 More than 150 years have passed since the end of slavery, yet its legacy is profound.
-Racial tension and mistrust of institutions surfaces in nearly every facet of American life.
+Racial tension and mistrust of institutions surface in nearly every facet of American life.
 And our health care system is no exception.

 Racial disparities are also common in end-of-life treatment situations, according to Corey Kennard, a Detroit pastor who works with seriously ill patients, and Jessica Zitter, MD, an Oakland-based intensive care and palliative care physician.
 I recently spoke with Kennard and Zitter about racial disparities at the end of life — and what might be done to address them — before they appeared in San Francisco at Reimagine SF, an event that explored “big questions about life and death.”
 CHCF provided funding to film the event.

 “Today, we’re seeing more of a modern-day Tuskegee, which boils down to a disrespect and disregard for African American life,” said Kennard.
 “That’s why you have a movement like Black Lives Matter.
 You see people being gunned down in the street, killed right before everyone’s eyes, and the person that inflicted that harm can walk away and nothing happens to him.
 So if I see a person [in authority] in the hospital saying that they’re ‘going to take care of me,’ I’m going to question that.
 This dynamic has created many unwanted consequences for patients and for the doctors who treat them.”

 “You have a whole history of neglect.
 How do you get past that?”
 Zitter asked.

 Evidence exists that people are treated differently by the health care system based on their race and ethnicity.
 A recent New Yorker article on the neuroscience of pain mentions a 2016 study that found African American patients to be “significantly less likely than white patients to be prescribed medication for the same level of reported pain, and they receive smaller doses.”